dezoito/dezoito.github.io/_posts/2023-11-01-rust-todo-example-application.md

 ```

-To make matching the datatypes available in SQLite (which lacks date-time and boolan fields), `data_added` is defined as string, and `is_done` is defined as an integer.
+To make matching the datatypes available in SQLite (which lacks date-time and boolan fields), `data_added` is defined as string, and `is_done` is defined as an unsigned integer.

 We also need a way to: